Don’t laugh, I have a serious question…

 *backspace backspace backspace*

 I could hardly bring myself to type the words.
 I was in desperate need of advice, but asking for it on a wide-open platform like Facebook was essentially admitting my problem to the world.
 Did I really want anyone to know?
 Was I ready to be that honest?
-What kind of judgment would I face?
+What kind of judgment would I face from the other parents, whose kids, they’d inevitably say, “would never?”

 It had to be done.
 I needed answers.
 Fingers poised once again over the keys, I slowly but resolutely typed the question.